origo-map/origo-documentation/content/settings.md

 ## Basic settings

 Basic settings for the application include map options such as projection and extent.
+Note that all OpenLayers map and view settings of string, number or boolean type (or arrays/objects thereof) can be set in the config file, on the first level.
+Please see the OpenLayers [map](https://openlayers.org/en/latest/apidoc/module-ol_Map-Map.html#Map) or [view](https://openlayers.org/en/latest/apidoc/module-ol_View-View.html#View) documentation for more information about available settings.

 ### Page settings